ibm-cloud-docs/Cloudant/faqs/resource-groups-faq.md

 1. Migrate Dedicated Hardware instances to a resource group.
 This migration allows new Standard plan instances to be created on the Dedicated Hardware.
 2. Migrate Standard instances.

-Lite plan instances and Standard plan instances not hosted on Dedicated Hardware can be migrated at any time.
+Lite plan instances and Standard plan instances that are not hosted on Dedicated Hardware can be migrated at any time.
 {: tip}